ckan/ckan/doc/publisher-profile.rst

 .. versionadded:: 1.6.1

-The Publisher workflow in CKAN is designed to support a setup in which datasets are managed by a "Publisher" organization.
-Users can become members of one (or more) Publishers and their membership determines what datasets they have access to.
+The Publisher/Organization workflow in CKAN is designed to support a setup in which datasets are managed by a "Publisher" organization.
+Users can become members of one (or more) Organizations and their membership determines what datasets they have access to.

 Specifically, the workflow looks like:

-* A User joins or creates a Publisher
+* A User is added to an Organization by an Organization administrator

-  * If creator of the Publisher User becomes administrator of the Publisher otherwise they become a Member.
-  * Creation of new Publishers must be approved by a System Administrator
-  * New Members must be approved by the Group Administrator

 * User creates a dataset.
-On creation User must assign this dataset to a specific publisher (and can only assign to a Publisher of which User is a member)
+On creation User must assign this dataset to a specific organization (and can only assign to a organization of which User is a member)

-  * Other members of that Publisher can then edit and update this dataset
+  * Other members of that Organization can then edit and update this dataset

 This setup is a natural one for many situations.
 For example:

  * Government.
-Publishers correspond to Departments or Ministries (or other organizational groups)
+Organizations correspond to Departments or Ministries (or other organizational groups)
- * Academia: Publishers again correspond to Departments or research groups
+ * Academia: Organizations again correspond to Departments or research groups

 .. _publisher-configuration:
 Enabling and Configuring the Publisher Profile
 ==============================================

-To switch CKAN to use the publisher profile workflow you need to set the following configuration option::
+To switch CKAN to use the authorization publisher profile you need to set the following configuration option::

 	ckan.auth.profile = publisher